 The International Kidney Cancer Coalition (IKCC) is an independent and democratic network of patient support and advocacy organizations established with the mission of improving the quality of life of patients and their families living with kidney cancer.
 IKCC provides information, support and assistance to national kidney cancer organizations.

-Lilly is a global healthcare leader that unites caring with discovery to create medicines that make life better for people around the world.
+Eli Lilly and Company (Lilly) is a global healthcare leader that unites caring with discovery to create medicines that make life better for people around the world.